Multi-agency planning to protect children (14 November 2018)

 Responding to Complex Needs – Emerging learning from inter-agency audit (July 2016)

-There are two opportunities to attend the latest Learning and Improvement Workshop; a FREE two-hour session that will discuss the emerging themes from the LSCB's audit which explored the application and understanding of thresholds by all partner agencies and their response to complex needs.
+There are 2 opportunities to attend the latest Learning and Improvement Workshop; a FREE two-hour session that will discuss the emerging themes from the LSCB’s audit which explored the application and understanding of thresholds by all partner agencies and their response to complex needs.
 It also includes feedback from families.
 Full details can be found in the Responding to Complex Needs Workshop flyer.